Triple deity: Ancient Celtic cultures

 Terracotta relief of the Matres, from Bibracte, city of the Aedui in Gaul.

-The Matres or Matronae are usually represented as a group of three but sometimes with as many as 27 (3 × 3 × 3) inscriptions.
+The Matres and Matronae are usually represented as a group of three but sometimes with as many as 27 (3 × 3 × 3) inscriptions.
 They were associated with motherhood and fertility.
 Inscriptions to these deities have been found in Gaul, Spain, Italy, the Rhineland and Britain, as their worship was carried by Roman soldiery dating from the mid-first to third century AD.
 Miranda Green observes that "triplism" reflects a way of "expressing the divine rather than presentation of specific god-types.
 Triads or triple beings are ubiquitous in the Welsh and Irish mythic imagery" (she gives examples including the Irish battle-furies, Macha, and Brigit).
 "The religious iconographic repertoire of Gaul and Britain during the Roman period includes a wide range of triple forms: the most common triadic depiction is that of the triple mother goddess" (she lists numerous examples).

 In the case of the Irish Brigid it can be ambiguous whether she is a single goddess or three sisters, all named Brigid.
 The Morrígan also appears sometimes as one being, and at other times as three sisters, as do the three Irish goddesses of sovereignty, Ériu, Fódla and Banba.